 Technology has made a lot of things about writing easier.
 You can save little scraps of information in Evernote, write and edit with ease, and you don’t have to go to the library to do research. keep on reading »

 Productivity is all about mind management, not time management.
 If you want to be really effective at what you do best, it really helps to offload as many as unimportant details as you can.
-I’ve struggled with delegation, while watching my friends scale their impact, and their businesses, thanks to their delegation skills. keep on reading »
+I’ve struggled with delegation, while watching my friends scale their impact, and their businesses, thanks to their delegation skills.
+In this Fancy Hands review, I’ll show you how Fancy Hands helps me scale my business with limited hassle. keep on reading »

 UPDATE, September 2, 2017: For the past couple of years, I’ve had readers asking if there’s an alternative to the UltraErgo Wireless Split Keyboard that I now love.
 Apparently it’s discontinued.
 The answer is still that I know of no better “truly split” alternative than the Kinesis.
 Happy to hear other suggestions in the comments.